balananujith/PRODDIGY_WD_01/README.md

        5.Open a pull request on the original repository.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the LICENSE file for details.